cesarParra/expression/README.md

 There are a few limitations around merge fields at the moment

-- When using the endpoint that takes a record Id as the context, the query is performed `with sharing`, so any records that the user does not have access to will not be returned or taken into account in the operation.
+- When using the endpoint that takes a record Id as the context or fetching data through the `FETCH` function, the query is performed `with sharing`, so any records that the user does not have access to will not be returned or taken into account in the operation.
 - `MAP` only supports one level of relationship, so the second argument cannot contain references to children of the child record being mapped.